-The most important consideration is that a container should be airtight to reduce the rate of oxidation.
+The most important consideration is that a coffee canister should be airtight to reduce the rate of oxidation.
 Some containers also come with a one way valve that allows CO2 to be released- this is not hugely important unless you are a home roaster.
 This is because the biggest release of CO2 occurs 24-48 hours after roasting.
 You will see that many coffee bags contain the same valve however this is to prevent the buildup of CO2 which could cause the coffee bag to explode.

-If you are going to have your coffee sitting on your bench you want it to look good and match the style of your kitchen.
+If you are going to have your coffee canister sitting on your bench you want it to look good and match the style of your kitchen.

-The Best Coffee Storage Containers
+The Best Coffee Canisters 2021

-The Friis Coffee Vault was the original coffee storage canister.
-It is available in 2 sizes (12 and 16 ounce) and 3 different colours.
+The Friis Coffee Vault was the original coffee canister.
+It is available in 2 sizes (12 and 16 ounce) and 3 different colors.
 This is a great value container featuring a valve to vent out CO2.
 It also comes with a years supply of freshness valves.
 We recommend it for those who go through their coffee quickly as the filter doesn’t allow for a completely air-tight seal.

 Other Tips To Keep Beans Fresh